ssfsx17/sky-islands/readable.md

 Any living being who is subjected to it is inevitably drained to death so that the system can exercise its power against others.

+Everything is transformed for the sake of the hungry and violent system.
+It burns through life so frequently that it must enslave bodies after death to extract more labor and toil.
+Magical arts that were originally for listening to and celebrating the dead have been twisted to oppress them instead.
+Animals, too, are starved and harmed into frenzy so that they will be useful for murder squads.

 The Adtextus can be considered a mere formalization and systemization of many things the Empire had done prior to its codification.
 The Empire itself was founded by the act of draining a Sky-Island of its life force